 Art Law & More: Operated by a team of art law specialists at Boodle Hatfield LLP, this blog presents “art news and legal views.”

 Art Law Journal provides readers with the information they need to be successful.
-Whether discussing how to negotiating a contracts, protect works from online piracy, or respond to a copyright infringement letter, the Art Law Journal breaks down the topics into an easy to understand format.
+Whether discussing how to negotiate a contract, protect works from online piracy, or respond to a copyright infringement letter, the Art Law Journal breaks down the topics into an easy to understand format.
 No confusing legal jargon here; just the information you need so you can make better business decisions.

 Art Law London: Paul Howcroft writes about English legal developments relevant to the art world.